Santorini isn’t just a pretty face - it’s a Greek paradise with jaw-dropping views, boujee hotels, and one-of-a-kind beaches.

 • Vlychada - for those looking to get off the beaten track, surrounded by white cliffs and laced with gorge sands, you'll feel like you hopped out your car onto the surface of another planet - mayyyyybe that's a stretch, but give it a go anyway, we dare ya

-What are the top hotels for your Santorini holidays?
+What are the top hotels in Santorini?

 Digs in Santorini are all the rage.
 Think chic cave rooms, swanky private pools, adults-only retreats and packed-out family resorts - it's got it all.
 Whoever you're taking, check out some of our fave hotels below: